-The Environmental Report will be updated in order to take account of recommendations contained in submissions and in order to take account of changes that are made to the original, Draft Plan that is being placed on public display.
+The Environmental Report has been updated in order to take account of recommendations contained in submissions and in order to take account of alterations that were made to the original, Draft Plan that was placed on public display.

 The Environmental Report is required to contain the information specified in Schedule 2 of the Planning and Development (SEA) Regulations 2004 (SI No. 436 of 2004) as amended (see Table 3.1).